Increasing Information Extraction in Low-Signal Regimes via Multiple Instance Learning: Detailed report on experimental results and procedures

 \paragraph{On the traditional histogram-based analysis} In the standard high-energy physics analysis paradigm, the nominal output of a classifier is not directly interpreted as a true event probability.
 Therefore the ML models are often employed as a dimensionality reduction tool.
 Its function is to map the high-dimensional feature vector of an event to a single discriminant value.
 The histogram of this classifier output value is then taken for both signal (BSM) and background (SM) simulations to create shape templates.
 The final physics measurement is extracted via a binned maximum likelihood fit that compares these templates to the distribution observed in the data.

 The statistical power of this entire procedure is contingent upon a discernible separation between the signal and background histogram shapes.
-However, in the challenging low-signal regime investigated here, this condition is not met.
-As illustrated in Figure \ref{fig:hist_analysis_small_bag1}, for an event-by-event classifier \((N_B=1)\), the output distributions for the SM and SMEFT hypotheses are nearly indistinguishable.
-The resulting histograms almost completely overlap, providing no significant shape difference for a fit to exploit and rendering the traditional approach statistically powerless.
+In the low-signal regime studied here, per-event classifier outputs produce nearly overlapping histograms (Figure \ref{fig:hist_analysis_small_bag1}), leaving little shape information for a fit to exploit.

 \paragraph{Parameter estimation with binary classifiers} To extend the binary classification framework towards parameter estimation, we attempted to construct a continuous LLR profile from our discrete set of classifiers.
 For each \(c_{HW}\) value in the dataset (see Appendix \ref{A_Imp_Data}), an ensemble prediction was first generated by averaging five independently trained models.
 Despite these measures, this approach proved to be unstable, even at very large bag sizes.
 Since each binary classifier is trained in isolation, there is no enforcement of continuity between adjacent \(c_{HW}\) points.
 This independence resulted in extremely noisy LLR profiles unsuitable for robust confidence interval calculation, motivating the transition to the inherently coupled prediction frameworks of multi-class classifiers and PNNs.